Vizidox/vdx-helper-python/README.md

 ```

 ### Run the test locally with docker-compose step-by-step
-1. Turn up the docker-containers
+1. Spin up the docker-containers
 ```
 docker-compose up -d
 ```